 - You’ll have a protein-rich seafood dinner ready to serve in under 30 minutes.

-- The pan juices are so flavorful that you can enjoy them on their own with a slice of garlic toast.
+- The pan sauce is so flavorful that you can enjoy it on its own with a slice of garlic toast.

 - Simple ingredients easily accessible at any grocery store.